How to Run a Competitor Analysis to Smash Your Competition

-Google alerts acts as an efficient tool to learn about an industry and its product category and also helps in knowing about people’s opinion of you on forums, blogs and other channels.
+Google alerts act as an efficient tool to learn about an industry and its product category and know about people’s opinion of you on forums, blogs and other channels.

-Online surveys are an effective research tool that delivers you with a refined database comprising all the useful details.
+Online surveys are a useful research tool that delivers you with a refined database comprising all the valuable details.

-As a rich source of competitive information, your sales team lets you be aware of the latest industry trends and the hottest topics.
+As a rich source of competitive information, your sales team lets you know the latest industry trends and the hottest topics.

 Your distribution partners are responsible for sharing the business challenges and how you perform in the competition.

-Trade shows are also an important research element to have a keen eye on the new products and other elements of your competitors.
+Trade shows are also a critical research element to have a keen eye on your competitors’ new products and other factors.

-A better way to gain more benefit is to go a step further from a general competitor analysis and explore competitor’s products to improve your offerings.
+A better way to gain more benefit is to go a step further from a general competitive analysis and explore competitor’s products to improve your offerings.

 Elements to be Included in a Competitive Analysis

-A competitor analysis is not a single entity but comprises of so many integral components working together for better results.
+Competitive analysis is not a single entity but comprises so many integral components working together for better results.

 Below are some crucial elements to be focused upon.

-A website is solely responsible for holding a good online presence and thus to analyse it thoroughly is integral for a good competitive study.
+A website is solely responsible for holding a good online presence and thus to analyse it thoroughly is integral for an excellent competitive study.

 For optimum results, to focus on the target zone, especially the products are a must.

-For example, if two food chains are offering a similar product, there must be something extraordinary and different which makes one brand better than other.
+For example, if two food chains offer a similar product, there must be something extraordinary and different that makes one brand better than others.

-To know how effectively your competitors are using the social media is a good approach for gaining success in social networks.
+To know how effectively your competitors are using social media is the right approach for gaining success in social networks.